-Departmental agencies (part of Tranche 1) can either report their own emissions to the Programme Lead, or they and their host agency can agree to include the emissions from the departmental agency in the host agency's emissions-reporting boundary.
+Departmental agencies can either report their own emissions to the Programme Lead, or they and their host agency can agree to include the emissions from the departmental agency in the host agency's emissions-reporting boundary.
 This means the host agency agrees to be accountable for the emissions (and their verification), targets, progress against targets and reduction initiatives of the departmental agency.